 I’m calling this “1 minute Shrimp Curry” because if you make this in an instant pot, you set the cook time to 1 minute.
-Now you should know that it does take a couple minutes for the instant pot to actually reach pressure before it begins the 1 minute countdown.
+Now you should know that it takes a couple of minutes for the instant pot to reach pressure before it begins the 1-minute countdown.
 Still, this dish takes basically no time at all and is super duper simple to make.
 It’s a “dump and cook” type of recipe.

-This recipe is part of my Indian Onion Masala Series where I share recipes that call for exact amounts of onion masala.
-Click on the graphic below to find out how to make onion masala, how to store it and to find other recipes that call for it.
+This recipe is part of my Indian Onion Masala Series, where I share recipes that call for exact amounts of onion masala.
+Click on the graphic below to find out how to make onion masala, store it, and find other recipes that call for it.
 Making this masala in advance will make it SO easy for you to prep tasty Indian meals throughout the week.

 I have to admit something.
 I have been a bit against cooking seafood in an instant pot.
 I mean, seafood cooks so quickly as it is, right?
-I thought that when I shared my recipe for instant pot shrimp biryani that it would be a one-time thing.
+When I shared my recipe for instant pot shrimp biryani, I thought that it would be a one-time thing.
 Well, I was wrong.
 It actually is faster to cook seafood in an instant pot IF you’re cooking the seafood from frozen.
-And while that really only saves a few minutes – more than that – it’s SO convenient.
+And while that really only saves a few minutes – more than that – it’s very convenient.

 It doesn’t get easier than tossing ingredients into a pot and pressing a button.
-However, I have included instructions on how to make this on the stovetop for those who don’t want to use or don’t have an instant pot.
+However, I have included instructions on making this on the stovetop for those who don’t want to use or don’t have an instant pot.

-I hope you love this super simple and super flavorful shrimp curry.
+I hope you love this simple and flavorful shrimp curry.
 It’s delicious!
-You can serve it with instant pot basmati rice or serve it with my instant pot pea pulao recipe if you have my cookbook!
+You can serve it with instant pot basmati rice or serve it with my instant pot pea pulao.

 Instant Pot Directions: